Hunter PRO Smart Controller FAQs

-I think my Smart controller is watering too much or not enough!
+I think my Hunter PRO Smart Controller is watering too much or not enough!

 Why have my water bills have been going up lately?

-Do I need the app and do I have to pay attention to the controller?
+Do I need the Hunter PRO Smart Controller app and do I have to pay attention to the controller?

-Why can I not change the settings for my Smart controller?
+Why can I not change the settings for my Hunter PRO Smart Controller?